What is a Charcot joint?

-Charcot joint, also known as Charcot arthropathy, is the name given to the destruction of a joint resulting from overuse in the setting of sensory neuropathy.
+Charcot joint, also known as Charcot arthropathy, is the name given to the destruction of a joint resulting from lysis and fragmentation of the bone in the setting of neuropathy.

-Charcot arthropathy can be severely debilitating, not only because of the damage to the joint but also nearby soft tissues.
-This leads to a vicious cycle of ulceration, infection, and further bony deformities (Figure 1).
+Charcot arthropathy can be severely debilitating, not only because of the damage to the joint but because of damage to the nearby soft tissues as well.

 The joint destruction can result in abnormal foot geometry (for example, joint collapse).
 There may also be osteophytes (bone spurs).
 In turn, there may be focal pressure points that are prone to break down, leading to ulcers and infections.

 Ulceration and infection set up a vicious cycle of additional bony destruction and skin breakdown, culminating in the need for an amputation (Figure 1 and Figure 2).

 Of note, the presentation of Charcot joint is very similar to that of cellulitis or osteomyelitis (infection of the skin and bone, respectively).
 To help differentiate a Charcot joint from cellulitis, one may try to elevate the foot for several minutes.
 If erythema resolves, this favors Charcot and not infection as the diagnosis; however it is possible for both Charcot and infection to occur simultaneously.

 Historically, the primary cause of Charcot joint was syphilis.
 Because tertiary syphilis is known to cause peripheral neuropathy but not microvascular disease, the association between syphilis and Charcot suggest that lost sensation – and not microvascular disease – is the cause of arthropathy.
 On the other hand, it is also known that syringomyelia from a Chiari malformation is associated with Charcot of the gleno-humeral joint, even though the shoulder is not subject to overuse damage like the foot.
 It is thus possible that both lost sensation and microvascular disease contribute.